Build an AI Agent That Never Hallucinates

 Layer 1: Verified facts

 Every data point in the system is a typed, verified fact.
-A customer has a name, a plan type, a renewal date, and a support history.
+A patient has a name, a date of birth, a medical history, and a list of appointments.
 These aren't text fragments pulled from documents.
 They're structured records with defined schemas.

 When a fact isn't available, the system knows it's missing.
 There's no gap for the model to fill with plausible fiction.